mkv111/Vansh/README.md

 # Vansh
-Upcoming Ancestry product to visualize the whole family structure along with the relation-to-relation mappings and new relation possibilities.
+Upcoming Ancestry product to visualize the whole family tree with the relation mappings and new relation possibilities.